-RE 2β 0 Industrial Heating & Cooling Systems I
+RE 230 Industrial Heating & Cooling Systems I

 Students are introduced to industrial heating and cooling systems and components, troubleshooting industrial systems, electrical theory, control circuits, wiring schematics, and piping diagrams.
-This includes NEC compliance, using chapters 2, 3, and 9.
+RCW 19.28, WAC 296-401B, and articles from the NEC are also covered.

-Lab time gives students the opportunity to apply the skills they have earned.
+Lab time gives students the opportunity to apply the skills they have learned.
 Training equipment, lab projects, computer simulators, and on-site service work allow the student to receive hands-on training to reinforce classroom instruction.